-If you are an intellectually curious student with interests that span various fields of inquiry, the Master of Arts (M.A.) in Liberal Studies at St. John’s University offers you the opportunity to pursue multidisciplinary graduate education.
+If you are an intellectually curious student with interests that span various fields of inquiry, the Master of Arts (M.A.) in Liberal Studies at St. John’s offers you the opportunity to pursue multidisciplinary graduate education.

 The program features four tracks:

 In any track you choose according to your individual interests and goals, you will prepare for a wide range of career opportunities.
 You may also prepare for further doctoral study if you choose that path.
 The program's flexible curriculum and course scheduling is especially well-suited for working professionals pursuing a graduate degree part-time.

 You choose an area of concentration — either history, literature, or philosophy — and complete five courses in that area of concentration along with two courses each from the two cognate disciplines.

 You choose an area of concentration — either economics, history, government and politics, psychology, or sociology and anthropology — and take five courses in that area of concentration along with two courses from any two cognate disciplines.

 You choose five from among a list of courses dealing with anthropological and cultural themes, along with four courses related to cultural areas.
 These include but are not limited to: Latin America; Far Eastern cultures; Eastern Europe; Africa; and the Middle East.